 When the compost bin fills up (typically this takes a few weeks), you can empty it into a compostable bag and just toss the whole thing into the trash.

 Why use a Composting Toilet in your RV?

-There are lots of benefits to using a composting toilet while RVing.
+There are several benefits to using a composting toilet in an RV.
 That’s why we were so convinced at first that we needed one!
 Here are the main reasons why we wanted a composting toilet.

 Also, remember that scene in RV with the sewer line explosion?
 We’d heard so many horror stories about dumping the black tank that we were wary about trying it at first.
 Using a composting toilet in your RV allows you to skip that whole process, since your waste isn’t entering your RV’s holding tanks at all.
 There’s no need to deal with sewage in the “stinky slinky.”

 Composting toilets do not require water.
 They are dry toilets that use organic materials to treat human waste.
 For us, that meant the 75 gallon fresh water tank would last longer for showers, dish-washing and of course for drinking (which we run through a water purification system – read our Berkey Review).

 If you’re boondocking or dry camping out in the wild, you know that water is a precious resource.
 We thought that if we could save the water we might otherwise use to flush our toilet, we could stay out longer especially if it’s an epic spot.

 Not using the black tank for a traditional RV toilet would give us the option to combine it with the gray tank and use it as an overflow.
 This would allow us to increase our gray tank capacity.
 Again, the fewer trips to the dump station, the better.

 For those taking on a DIY van build, you may be install a bigger gray tank or use that valuable space for other components.